MicrosoftDocs/sql-docs/docs/t-sql/statements/create-index-transact-sql.md

 > Online index operations are not available in every edition of [!INCLUDE[msCoName](../../includes/msconame-md.md)][!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)].
 For a list of features that are supported by the editions of [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)], see [Editions and Supported Features for SQL Server 2016](../../sql-server/editions-and-components-of-sql-server-2016.md).

 ON
 Long-term table locks are not held for the duration of the index operation.
 During the main phase of the index operation, only an Intent Share (IS) lock is held on the source table.
 This enables queries or updates to the underlying table and indexes to proceed.
 At the start of the operation, a Shared (S) lock is held on the source object for a very short period of time.
-At the end of the operation, for a short period of time, an S (Shared) lock is acquired on the source if a nonclustered index is being created; or an SCH-M (Schema Modification) lock is acquired when a clustered index is created or dropped online and when a clustered or nonclustered index is being rebuilt.
+At the end of the operation, for a short period of time, an S (Shared) lock is acquired on the source if a nonclustered index is being created.
+An Sch-M (Schema Modification) lock is acquired when a clustered index is created or dropped online and when a clustered or nonclustered index is being rebuilt.
 ONLINE cannot be set to ON when an index is being created on a local temporary table.

 > [!NOTE]
 >  Online index creation can set the `low_priority_lock_wait` options, see [WAIT_AT_LOW_PRIORITY with online index operations](#wait-at-low-priority).